 Preparing for an IVA Annual Review

-Every year, as part of your Individual Voluntary Arrangement (IVA), you’ll take part in an annual review.
-This is designed to ensure your IVA remains fair, affordable and sustainable.
+Every year, as part of your Individual Voluntary Arrangement (IVA), you’ll be asked to complete a review to make sure your IVA remains fair, affordable and sustainable.

-While some people feel anxious about this step, it’s a simply a chance to check in, adjust if needed and make sure your plan still fits your current financial circumstances.
+This is nothing to worry about, it’s simply a chance to check in, adjust things for you if needed and make sure your plan still fits your current circumstances.

 - Confirm your monthly payment is still affordable